garywu/blog/bootstrapping-setup/README.md

 - Easy to replace individual pieces as needs evolve
 - Standard interfaces enable interoperability

-### The Long-Term Vision
+### What This Architecture Enables

-This architecture enables:
+Looking at the long-term benefits:
-- **Zero-downtime onboarding** for new team members
+- Zero-downtime onboarding for new team members
-- **Consistent environments** across development, staging, and production
+- Consistent environments across development, staging, and production
-- **Security compliance** without sacrificing developer experience
+- Security compliance without sacrificing developer experience
-- **Easy maintenance** as tools and requirements evolve
+- Easy maintenance as tools and requirements evolve

 Whether you're a solo developer seeking reproducible setups or a team lead standardizing environments, these patterns provide a foundation that grows with your needs.

-**The goal isn't perfect automation—it's sustainable automation that makes development more reliable, secure, and enjoyable.**
+Consider the difference: instead of perfect automation, we build sustainable automation that makes development more reliable, secure, and enjoyable.

 Start with the basics, adopt incrementally, and build the environment that lets you focus on what matters: creating great software.